 Even more to the point, a long-standing principle of First Amendment law forbids viewpoint discrimination.
 Under such a principle, a government entity could ban reporters for improper decorum involving the manner in which they carried out the job, but not on the basis of what questions reporters asked or what political stance they embraced.

-In this case, the White House is clear that it based its exclusion simply on AP’s failure to bend to its will on nomenclature.
+In this case, the White House was clear that it based its exclusion simply on AP’s failure to bend to its will on nomenclature.
 The attempt to control such language appears akin to attempts, which the Trump White House has consistently opposed, to impose what it has called political correctness or wokeness, often involving naming.

 In similar fashion, the idea that a newsperson or a news organization can be excluded based on the acceptance of a particular governmental policy or edict is likely to have a chilling effect on the willingness of such individuals and organizations to express any contrary viewpoints.